tldr-pages/tldr/pages/linux/mcookie.md

 `mcookie --file {{path/to/file1}} --max-size {{number_of_bytes}} --file {{path/to/file2}} --max-size {{number_of_bytes}}`

-- Print the detials of the randomness such as origin and seed from each sources:
+- Print the details of the randomness used, such as the origin and seed for each source:

 `mcookie --verbose`